bekk/bekk-christmas/post/javascript/let-it-snow-with-perlin-noise-in-p5-js.md

      sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
    ></iframe>

 The snowflake data structure is now a list of lists, where the inner lists represent a layer of snowflakes.
 While we could have simply assigned a random layer to a snowflake at initialization, this structure will come in handy when we play around with depth again later.
 Now that the data structure is layered, we can make the snowflakes appear layered too.
-We've created the updateSnowflake() function to get all the snowflake computation in one place, and the first thing we'll do is adjust the size of the snowflakes.
-Things that are further away look smaller than they would if they were close by, so we'll base the size of the snowflakes on their layer.
+We've created the `updateSnowflake()` function to get all the snowflake computation in one place.
+The first thing we'll do is adjust the size of the snowflakes by simply scaling the size of the snowflakes with their layer index.

 In terms of movement we can also make snowflakes in the back move slightly slower than the ones in the front.
 Instead of a single static layer, we now have multiple static layers!
 To alleviate this we can assign each snowflake with a mass during the setup function, which factors into the speed at which the snowflakes fall.
 That way the pattern of snowflakes will change ever so slightly.